arielsalminen/vue-design-system/README.md

 ## Need more help?

 About to get started with a new design system?
-I’m an independent designer and developer from Finland, specialized in helping companies to build [design systems](https://vueds.com).
+I’m an independent designer and developer, specialized in helping companies to build [design systems](https://vueds.com).
 I also conduct [design system workshops](https://viljamis.com/2018/vue-design-system/) and do consulting.
 [Let’s talk!](https://twitter.com/viljamis)

 ## Authors and License